-Source: GAO analysis of EXIM documents and testimony. | GAO-22-106090
+Source: GAO analysis of EXIM documents and testimony. | GAO-23-106877

 ^aEXIM officials stated that payment in full ends the buyer's dual-use reporting obligations to the bank and effectively ends the bank's end-use monitoring responsibilities for the transaction.
+However, according to EXIM officials, though the final monitoring and reporting requirements for the fixed-service satellite have concluded, they expect that the government of Mexico will continue to report on it when it submits its required documentation for the mobile-service satellite.